Kilcekru/ts-basics/README.md

 Eslint gets exponential slower on bigger projects.
 If you use it in a big monorepo & experience speed or OOM problems, create a separate eslint.config.mjs for each package.
 Linting each package will be faster and use less memory than linting everything at once.

+## Migration

+### pre 4.0 to 4

+- tsconfig: No changes should be needed.
+Updates for compilerOptions might affect your code.
+- eslint: Before 4.0 .eslintrc.js was used.
+4.0 now uses eslint flat configs.\
+  To use eslint config you need to update your repo to use flat config.
+[See eslint.org configuration](https://eslint.org/docs/latest/use/configure/configuration-files)\
+	It is advised to use a `eslint.config.mjs` file, because ts-basics only offers esm.
+	Follow the readme [Presets](#presets) to include ts-basics.\

+## Changelog
+- 4.0.0
+  - Updated node requirement to >=20.11.
+  - Update typescript peer-dependency to >=5.4 <5.7.
+  - Updated all tsconfigs to current standards, added more tsconfig flavours.
+  - Updated used eslint to 9.15, changed eslint config to flat config, added more flavours.